Iraq

-Name
+Etymology

 There are several suggested origins for the name.
 One dates to the Sumerian city of Uruk and is thus ultimately of Sumerian origin.
 Another possible etymology for the name is from the Middle Persian word erāg, meaning "lowlands".
 An Arabic folk etymology for the name is "deeply rooted, well-watered; fertile".

 The name al-ʿIrāq is attested as a common toponym in pre-Islamic Arabic poetry.
 The sixth-century poet Adi ibn Zayd, from the Lakhmid court at al-Ḥirah, used the name in a demographic context, speaking of the "people of Iraq" (ahl al-ʿIrāq), and in a geographical sense, referring to the "central area of Iraq" (ṣaḥn al-ʿIrāq).
 His contemporary, Imruʾ al-Qais, used the name in social contexts, mentioning "the abundant food of Iraq" (ṭaʿām al-ʿIrāq al-mustafīḍ) and "the patterned fabric of Iraq" (ḥawkk al-ʿIrāq al-munammaq), and in a political context, stating "his kingdom stretches from Iraq to Oman" (lahu mulk al-ʿIrāq ilā ʿUmān).
 This usage continued into the early Islamic period.
 The tenth-century geographer al-Maqdisi, defending his use of "Iraq" instead of the ancient name "Babylonia", noted that it was the only name used in his time.
 He cited the precedent Abu Bakr, who reportedly said, "For Allah to grant a victory, even a handspan, of the Holy Land by my hand is more beloved to me than a district from the districts of Iraq" (rustāq min rasātīq al-ʿIrāq), and al-Maqdisi specifically pointed out that Abu Bakr did not say "Babylonia".